Chart Color Schemes

 Employment

-Southbank - East has an educated workforce with significant representation in professional services.
-Its unemployment rate was 2.4% as of September 2025, with estimated employment growth of 4.6% over the past year.
+Southbank - East has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.4% as of September 2025, which is below Greater Melbourne's rate of 4.7%.
+The area experienced an estimated employment growth of 4.6% over the past year.

 Frequently Asked Questions - Employment